danielwagener/docs/addons/intercom/Features.md

 If Intercom for JIRA could not find a matching Intercom User or Contact you will have the option to create a User or Lead from the issue reporter.

+## Additional features

+Are you looking for a feature not covered here?
+Please contact us at [support@toolsplus.ch](mailto:support@toolsplus.ch) to discuss any potential additions.